saileshmishraindia/Frequency-Response-BJT/README.md

 **Frequency response** refers to how an amplifier’s gain varies with the frequency of the input signal.
 It reveals the **range of frequencies** over which the amplifier operates efficiently, showing regions of **maximum, constant, and attenuated gain**.

-## Significance of FREQUENCY RESPONSE ANALYSIS IN IC DESIGN
+## SIGNIFICANCE OF FREQUENCY RESPONSE ANALYSIS IN IC DESIGN

 **✔ Determines amplifier performance in real-world signals.**
 **✔ Helps in bandwidth estimation for analog and mixed-signal ICs.**